UppedGame

 If your system is inconsistent, AI will still return answers.

-They just won’t be reliable.
+They just will not be reliable.

 Understanding this layer is critical as AI becomes the interface to analytics systems.